-Social media is a great customer service tool.
-While most companies view Twitter and Facebook as a great tool to monitor what customers are saying about them, I’ve written that they are missing opportunities to enhance the customer service and experience by posting value added content.
-That said this short article is about how to […]
+Managing Customer Complaints Social media is a great customer service tool.
+Most companies view Twitter and Facebook as great tools to monitor what customers are saying about them.
+I’ve written that they are missing opportunities to enhance customer service and experience by posting value-added content.
+That said, this short article is about how to respond […]

 Social media is a great customer service tool.
-While most companies view Twitter and Facebook as a great tool to monitor what customers are saying about them, I’ve written that they are missing opportunities to enhance the customer service and experience by posting value added content.
+Most companies view Twitter and Facebook as great tools to monitor what customers are saying about them.
+I’ve written that they are missing opportunities to enhance customer service and experience by posting value-added content.

 When a customer complains on social media channels like Twitter or Facebook, the customer’s usual goal is to get the company to respond.
 The company’s goal is to mitigate or eliminate any negative impressions, and show the customer, and the rest of the world, that they are there to support and help the customer through the problem.
 The company is trying to avoid a PR nightmare.
 Managed properly, the result will be the opposite of the nightmare, showing the customer, their friends and potentially the rest of the world that the company stands behind their products and offers amazing customer service.